The Chain Reaction Pattern: Pipulate's Secret Sauce

 The pattern succeeds because it:

-1. Maintains Atomicity: Each step is self-contained, like a Unix command
+2. Maintains Atomicity: Each step is self-contained, like a Unix command or notebook cell

-2. Preserves State: State flows naturally between steps
+3. Preserves State: State flows naturally between steps, just like notebook cell execution

 Common Pitfalls